Jiaming Zeng

 Biography

-Jiaming Zeng is a Machine Learning Researcher at AKASA.
+Jiaming Zeng is a Machine Learning Engineer/Researcher.
 She received her PhD from Stanford University working with Ross Shachter, Susan Athey, and Daniel Rubin.
 Her research focused on employing causal models and machine learning to develop interpretable models for medical decision making.
 While an undergrad at MIT, she worked with Cynthia Rudin to develop interpretable machine learning models for predicting prisoner recidivism.

 Jiaming’s research has been published in channels such as Nature Communications, JCO Clinical Informatics, NeurIPS, etc. Her work has also been featured in various news channels.
 In her freetime, she enjoys reading, writing, being out in nature, and learning about other cultures.